 - ASME B31.3 / Petroleum Refinery Piping

 - ASME B16.5 / Flanges & Flanged Fittings

 Relieving pressure shall not exceed MAWP (accumulation) by more than:

 - 3% for fired and unfired steam boilers

 - 10% for vessels equipped with a single pressure relief device

 - 16% for vessels equipped with multiple pressure relief devices

 Locating Pressure Relief Valves

-Location of Pressure Relief valves are decided by Process Engineers.
+The location of Pressure Relief valves is decided by Process Engineers.
 They mention the PRV requirements in the P&ID.
 Below are the General guidelines on where relief devices are required, although there are likely to be other special cases in any process.